 What is the payout for pain and suffering?

 Because the payout is partially judged by the severity of injuries, psychological damage and whether there’s a loss of amenity, it varies.
-Talk to our advisors for your own particular estimation.
+Talk to our advisors for your own particular estimation of what happens to children’s compensation settlements if they’re psychologically injured too.

 What type of injuries can I claim for?